DaveBitter/graduation_internship/end_report.md

 [IMAGE10][image11]

 Before alpha testing I had to make an icon and some artwork for the Google Play store and the Apple store that you can see in image 10 and 11.
-I couldn't decide on which variant of the icon to chose from.
+I could not decide on which variant of the icon to chose from.
 One being designed with the flat design principles and one with a gradient to look more like how Apple designs their icons.
 I decided to do inquiries withing the office.
 I printed both icons out and let Transitions Now employees vote at the coffee corner as you can see in image 12.

 [IMAGE12]

 The two icons pretty much tied.
 It turned out that Android users liked the flat design icon more and iOS users the gradient.
-This was expected since this is what they're used to.
+This was expected since this is what they are used to.
 I knew that either icon was fine, but maybe I could use the flat design for the Android app and the gradient for the iOS app.

 ### Setting up release pipelines